DigiBP/Team-Apples/README.md

 ### CRM - Google Sheet Starting Data
 ![TO-BE-PROCESS/Google-Sheets-Screenshots/00_CRM.png](https://github.com/DigiBP/Team-Apples/blob/097a99c54c4f1473a525fd9840ff0b9ba86b0463/TO-BE-PROCESS/Google-Sheets-Screenshots/00_CRM.png)

+The Google Form only updates the field in Google Sheet that are filled in by the client the other fields such as Price and Client ID and also License Key and Renewal Date are updated with the Module Google Sheet - Update a Row.

 #### Scenario Module Tools - Generation Business Key
 <img src="https://github.com/DigiBP/Team-Apples/blob/c19ac9acfcf5427fa8143a7f42124891f7619a22/TO-BE-PROCESS/MAKE-Screenshots/Details/1.%20Generate%20Client%20ID.png" width="50%" height="50%">

+### Scenario Module Google Sheet - Update Client ID and calculate Price

+Picture to be added!!!!!!!!@cédric

 #### Scenario Module HTTP - Make a request to Camunda
 <img src="https://github.com/DigiBP/Team-Apples/blob/c19ac9acfcf5427fa8143a7f42124891f7619a22/TO-BE-PROCESS/MAKE-Screenshots/Details/1.%20Start%20Process.png"  width="50%" height="50%">

 ## 2. Sent e-mail with URL links
-- When a new registry is added to the CRM (Customer Relationship Management) system, a trigger is initiated.
+- When a new registry is added to the CRM system, a trigger is initiated.
 - An email is automatically generated using the "Send an Email" module.
 The email includes details retrieved from the CRM, such as customer information, order details, or any other relevant data.
 - The email is sent to the client without any human interaction.
 This step is automated, meaning that the system handles it automatically without requiring manual intervention.
-- After sending the email, the workflow proceeds to the next step, which involves making an HTTP request to fetch and lock information from Camunda.
-This could be a service task that retrieves additional data or performs a specific action using an API provided by Camunda.
+- After sending the email, the workflow proceeds to the next step, which involves making an HTTP request to fetch and lock information from Camunda BPMN engine.
+This could be a service task that retrieves additional data or performs a specific user task using an API provided by Camunda BPMN engine.
-- The fetched information is then used to complete the service task or execute a specific action.
-This could involve processing the data, performing calculations, or integrating with other systems.
+- The fetched information is then used to complete the service task or execute a user task.
 - Once the service task is completed, the resulting information or outcome is sent back to Camunda.
 This allows Camunda to update the process instance's state and continue with the workflow based on the completed task.
-- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/2.
 Sent e-mail with URL links.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/2.%20Sent%20e-mail%20with%20URL%20links.png)

 ### First E-mail to client
 <img src="https://github.com/DigiBP/Team-Apples/blob/e0b465c7025875559349c3bf35189fb21940c24e/TO-BE-PROCESS/E-Mail-Schreenshots/02_Software%20Request.png" width="50%" height="50%">

+- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 ## 3. Order free trial license key message
 - The client is given the option to request a free trial license via Google Form.